khalidhossain5000/biker-zone-next-js-project/README.md

 - Admin can Manage products and Manage All Users and Their Role in Admin Dashboard.
 - Dropdown menu for profile options.
 - Edit Profile info in their dashboard page .
+- Featured Bike Added on the Home page.
 - Shopping cart with secure checkout process.
 - Order Mangement in admin dashboard and order history in user dashboard.

 ## Setup & installation instructions

 1.Clone the repository